microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/report.md

 ---

-## Step 3: Document Exchange (Presentations)
+## Step 3: Document Exchange

 <details>
 <summary>🔄 Click to expand document exchange details</summary>

-Creating and verifying presentations of the issued credentials.
-Presentations demonstrate how credentials are shared and verified in real supply chain exchanges.
-This step reveals the fraud detection capabilities when forged credentials are presented.
+This section covers all the presentations that are created for this supply chain.

 #### ✅ Presentation for Purchase Order (Chompchomp → Camarón Corriente)